psgganesh/thedailyhabits/README.md

 - CORS using express JS

 ## Challenges I ran into
-- Sub-domain routing, - WIP
+- User specific home routing - WIP
-- Integrating design system and next front-end
+- Integrating design system and next front-end - WIP

 ## Accomplishments that I'm proud of
 - Integrating front-end and back-end a build an amazing Dapp